DigtaAl/Arduino-Based-LoRa-Duplex-Communication-System-for-Remote-Control-and-Monitoring-in-Offline-Areas/README.md

 1. **LoRa Master**:
    - The Master will send commands to the Node and also receive data from it.
    - Upload the **LoRa Master program** to the Master Arduino.

+2. **LoRa Node**:
+   - The Node will send commands to the Master and also receive data from it.
+   - Upload the **LoRa Node program** to the Node Arduino.

 ### Step 3: Flash the Code
 1. **Connect each Arduino board** to your computer using USB cables.